chrys-exaucet/Online-Test/README.md

 3. Execute the sql requests to create the student and teacher tables (QCM_Users_database file)
-4. Modify the user name of the database and the associated password in the jdbcProperties.txt property file (in src / jdbcProperties / jdbcProperties.properties) 5.Launch the application in the main (src / surveyLauncher / QCMLauncher)
+4. Modify the user name of the database and the associated password in the jdbcProperties.txt property file (in src / jdbcProperties / jdbcProperties.properties)
+5. Launch the application in the main (src / surveyLauncher / QCMLauncher)

        Any trouble or insight?
 Feel free to open an isse.